abhiyerra/confdproxy-docker/README.md

-# ConfProx
+# Confdproxy Docker

 ## Introduction

-Uses confd to proxy nginx web requests to the correct docker containers.
+A dockered confd which proxies nginx web requests to the correct docker containers.

 # License